 Or find us and donate on CanadaHelps.org!

 * You can also contact Terri or Stacy to donate by cash or cheque.

-The Hoarding Disorder Foundation of Alberta has been awarded ‘not-for-profit’ status – by the Government of Alberta and has applied for Charitable Status with Canada Revenue Agency.
-This process is taking much longer than anticipated.
-Unfortunately, while we will provide a receipt, we are not able to provide tax receipts.
+The Hoarding Disorder Foundation of Alberta has been awarded Charitable Status with Canada Revenue Agency.
+We are happy to provide tax receipts when requested.